Oceana County, Michigan: History

 In the 1850s about 1400 Odawa were relocated here from Ionia County, Michigan by the federal government.

 The county economy was first built on the lumber trade, with logs floated downriver.
 It later was developed for agriculture.
 In the 21st century, it is known for its commodity crop of asparagus.
+Oceana County is famous as the "Asparagus Capital of the World" for its high production of asparagus.
+The annual Asparagus Festival includes a parade and crowning of the Asparagus Queen.